nikosgalanis/mix-flow-correlation-attack/README.md

 ## TODOs

 ### For proposal
- - What the attack/vulnerability is about
+ - What the attack/vulnerability is about (Arian)
- - Why you picked that paper
+ - Why you picked that paper (Nick)

- - What exactly you will implement.
+#### What exactly you will implement.
+(Mustafa)
+ - mix structure (n seenders -> mix -> n recievers)
+ - data flow/corellation attack attack
+ - extract information based on the metric given in the paper (distignuish the data flow)
+ - produce graphs to show the sucess of the attack

 ### For implementation
  - decide language